 What is the Heavy Duty Power Cord?DewBuster™ Controllers with Heavy Duty Power Cords use large gauge #16 AWG wire and have an internal solid state 14 Amp "PTC" fuse.
 PTC fuses never need replacement, if tripped they will self-reset a few minutes after the over-current condition is remedied.
 Another advantage is that a PTC fuse has extremely low resistance so more voltage reaches your heaters producing more heat at full power.
 The Heavy Duty Power Cord is available with a variety of connectors.

 What are Powerpole® connectors?
 The Anderson Powerpole® is a premium connector widely used in Emergency Vehicles and Radio Controlled Aircraft where poor connections can be fatal.
 Powerpole® connectors are second to none when it comes to carrying large amounts of current with ultra-reliable low resistance connections.
 DewBuster™ Controllers use Powerpole® PP15 connectors which are compatible with PP30 and PP45 connectors.
-The only difference is that the PP15 fits smaller gauge wire which is conservatively rated at 15 Amps.
+The contacts are the same 30 Amp contacts but because the PP15 accepts smaller gauge wire it has been derated to 15 Amps.

 What is a Powerpole® pigtail?DewBuster™ Controllers with Powerpole® Power Cords can be used with just about any 12V battery or 13.8VDC power supply via a Powerpole® "Pigtail".
 The pigtail's Powerpole® connector plugs into the Powerpole® connector on the power cord.
 The other end of the pigtail has a connector to fit your power source (stripped&tinned leads, ring terminals, banana plugs, RCA plug, cigarette plug, etc.).
 For example, you could fit your 13.8VDC Power Supply with a pigtail for home use, and then fit several 12V batteries with pigtails so that you can swap batteries in seconds.
 You could even fit your battery charger with a Powerpole® connector to make charging batteries easy.
 Pigtails can be ordered after the controller by using the Accessories Order Form.
 For independent reviews of Powerpole® connectors read the Cloudy Nights Powerpole® article and the VARA Powerpole® article.